DoctorLogicProduct/dltest/landing-pages/dental-data-solutions-email.md

   tagline:
   - headline: Built to Power Your Practice Growth
   headline: The Modern Way to Grow Your Dental Practice
-  text: 'DoctorLogic was built to help healthcare providers acquire more patients,
+  text: DoctorLogic was built to help dentist acquire more patients, optimize marketing
-    optimize marketing costs, and become a leader in your market by helping you stand out online. '
+    costs, and become a leader in the market by helping you stand out online.
   form_template: forms/demo-form.html
   btn: []
   form_handler: https://marketing.doctorlogic.com/l/772793/2019-07-01/6zj